 And because He does, I will stay.

 Thank you, Jesus!
 Thank you for ONJJ.
+Thank you for Zahriya Zachary.
 Please use Jiu-Jitsu Wilderness for YOUR GLORY.